WeaverDyl/Secret-Santa-Matcher/README.md

 ## WHY THIS EXISTS
 Because I wanted to make it.

+## Upcoming features
+1. Further optimizations
+2. Moving from lists to sets because I was dumb and realized it too late
+3. The ability to resend an individual messasge that was not properly sent

 ## LICENSE
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.